The House of Tomorrow

 More than 39 million people attended the 1933-34 Century of Progress Exposition in Chicago, clamoring for a glimpse of the future at exhibits like the House of Tomorrow.
 Architect George Fred Keck’s design included many features Depression-era Americans had not seen before, such as central air conditioning and the first-ever General Electric dishwasher.

-After the Fair, five Century of Progress houses were shipped by barge to Indiana where they remained in private hands until the land became part of the Indiana Dunes National Lakeshore.
+After the Fair, five Century of Progress houses were shipped by barge to Indiana where they remained in private hands until the land became part of the Indiana Dunes National Park.
 Despite recognition by the New York Times as an “indisputable architectural masterpiece,” the House of Tomorrow has sat vacant and deteriorating since 1999.

 An innovative lease agreement between Indiana Landmarks and the National Park Service allowing for the rehabilitation of the Century of Progress houses provides a model for addressing NPS maintenance backlogs.
 The National Trust’s experience stewarding Modernist resources will help ensure the long-term preservation of the House of Tomorrow.